Roy Innis: Politics

 Innis co-drafted the Community Self-Determination Act of 1968 and garnered bipartisan sponsorship of this bill by one-third of the U.S. Senate and over 50 congressmen.
 This was the first time in U.S. history that CORE or any civil rights organization drafted a bill and introduced it into the United States Congress.
+It was introduced to Congress by New York senator Charles Goodell.
+In 1969 Innis appeared on William F. Buckley Jr.'s Firing Line elaborating on the main goals of CORE's proposed Community Self-Determination Act.

 In the debate over school integration, Innis offered an alternative plan consisting of community control of educational institutions.
 As part of this effort, in October 1970, CORE filed an amicus curiae brief with the U.S. Supreme Court in connection with Swann v.
 Charlotte-Mecklenburg Board of Education (1971).

 Innis and a CORE delegation toured seven African countries in 1971.
-He met with several heads of state, including Kenya's Jomo Kenyatta, Tanzania's Julius Nyerere, Liberia's William Tolbert and Uganda's Idi Amin, who was awarded a life membership of CORE.
+He met with several heads of state, including Kenya's Jomo Kenyatta, Tanzania's Julius Nyerere, Liberia's William Tolbert and Uganda's Idi Amin, all of whom were awarded life memberships to CORE.
 Innis met with Amin and the aforementioned African statesmen as part of his CORE campaign drive for finding jobs in Africa for black Americans.
 In 1973 he became the first American to attend the Organization of African Unity (OAU) in an official capacity.

 In 1973, Innis was scheduled to participate in a televised debate with Nobel-winning physicist William Shockley on the topic of black intelligence.
 According to sources, Innis pulled out of the debate at the last moment because the student society at Princeton University organizing the event refused to allow the press and the public into the event.
 The debate went forward with Dr. Ashley Montagu replacing Innis.
+However, a debate between Innis and Shockley on the issue of I.Q. and race did take place at the Commonwealth Club of California on August 23, 1974.